 Quick fact about breaded beef fillets (or milanesas!)

 In Latin America serving the steak or fries with an egg on top is a style called ‘a caballo’.
 Even though it can cause an instant heart attack…it’s worth it!
 You can also add cheese and marinara sauce on top.
-This version is called “Napolitana”.
+This version is called “Napolitana”, and it’s an Argentinian one!
+If you want to learn more recipes from this country, click here.